 3. Remote work can be liberating, but it can also be lonely

 In a team that works from an office, working from home also means missing the usual banter with colleagues and the occasional post-work party.
 This can foster a feeling of isolation and loneliness.
 In fact, as Buffer’s State of Remote Work report shows us year after year, loneliness is one of the biggest struggles remote workers face outside of remote work bias.

 Personally, I didn’t miss the office banter until I realized I was out of the loop on a few things happening at work.
 Despite being liberated from the distracting office noise, knowing you are not a part of those watercooler conversations can amplify the fear of missing out (FOMO) that many remote workers experience.
 I was no exception, and I compensated for it by connecting with teammates on Flock video calls every day for a few minutes just to shoot the breeze.
 It also helped that I knew I was going to be back in the office soon enough. :)

 P.S.
-For managers worried about remote team members feeling isolated, Gallup has some great advice here.
+For managers worried about remote team members feeling isolated, take a look at our guide to employee engagement.

 To sum up: Remote work is on the rise and an increasing number of businesses now offer telecommuting as an option.
 Working from home for two weeks was an interesting experience, and I loved getting back the hours lost in transit.
 There are real challenges involved in making remote work a viable solution for all kinds of businesses, but the upside—happier and thus more productive employees—is too big to ignore anymore.
 Plus, business collaboration tools like Flock are making it incredibly easy for teams—remote and not—to work together from anywhere.